klaudhaus/lit-up/README.md

 }
 ```

-Provide functions for model updates.
+* Make functions for any model updates.

 ```js
 const roll = dice =>
   dice.score = Math.ceil(Math.random() * 6)
 ```

-Create a `view` function that displays the `model` and uses  `up` to link events to your update functions.
+* Create a `view` function that displays the `model` and uses  `up` to link user actions to your update functions.

 ```js
 const view = ({ model, up }) => html`